 About me

-I am an Assistant Professor in the Department of Computational Mathematics, Science, and Engineering at Michigan State University, with a joint appointment in the Department of Statistics and Probability.
+I am an Associate Professor in the Department of Computational Mathematics, Science, and Engineering at Michigan State University, with a joint appointment in the Department of Statistics and Probability.
 I received my Ph.D. in Applied Mathematics from Brown University under supervision of Prof. George Karniadakis.

 My research focuses on computational mathematics and scientific computing.
 A central aspect of my work is integrating scientific machine learning with numerical analysis to construct accurate and physically interpretable partial differential equation (PDE) and stochastic differential equation (SDE) models of multi-scale or high-dimensional problems directly from first-principle descriptions, where conventional approaches often show limitations.
 In particular, I am interested in designing learning algorithms that preserve essential mathematical properties of the constructed PDE and SDE models, such as conservation laws, variational structures, and physical constraints.